Error Handling

 "type": "https://tools.ietf.org/html/rfc7231#section-6.5.1"

-errors[]array to determine what went wrong. - Use the
+- Always check the `errors[]` array to determine what went wrong.

-codefield for programmatic handling or localization. - Log the full response for debugging and audit purposes.
+- Log the full response for debugging and audit purposes.

-- Avoid hardcoding error messages — use the
+- Avoid hardcoding error messages — use the `code` to drive application logic.

 For related guidance, see: